 The bill amends the Horse Racing Act to establish new requirements for racetracks to maintain their gaming operator's licenses based on the number of live race days conducted.
-Specifically, it mandates that racetracks must schedule a minimum of fifteen weeks for an authorized race meet, with three live race days per week and at least ten races per day for those that paid gaming tax of $8 million or less in the prior fiscal year.
-For racetracks that paid more than $8 million, the requirement increases to four live race days per week with at least nine races per day.
-Additionally, the bill stipulates that there should be no more than three consecutive days without live racing between meets.
+Specifically, it mandates that racetracks must schedule a minimum of fifteen weeks for an authorized race meet, with three live race days per week for those that paid gaming tax of $8 million or less in the prior fiscal year, and four live race days per week for those that paid more than $8 million.
+Additionally, the bill stipulates that live racing must begin on the first day of the race meet and conclude on the final day, with no more than three consecutive days allowed to lapse between live racing events.

 Statutes affected: introduced version: 60-1A-2, 60-2E-27